NadiaKra/workation-in-the-alps/README.md

 ### Mistakes and Lessons Learned

 At the beginning of the project were some mistakes done in setting the first css properties along the parent-descendent rule.
 I have learned to use different background colors for header, main, body and footer in the very first stage of the development to better understand how the different elements are working with the defined css properties.
 Another mistake at the beginning was the lack of structure as I didn't use Flexbox properties properly.
 I have learned during the project the importance of CSS structure.

-## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the __Main Branch__ and click "save".
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here: <a href="https://nadiakra.github.io/workation-in-the-alps/" target="_blank">Workation in the Alps</a>

 ## Credits